 They edit out Ichigo bowing and apologizing.

-Ichigo says the thought that was bothering her all day was that she thinks Shirogane is BK.
+Ichigo says the thought that was bothering her all day was that she thinks Shirogane is the Blue Knight.
 In the dub, she just says she couldn’t stop thinking about Elliot.

-Also, because of this change, they remove the flashbacks to both BK and Shirogane telling her that she’s heavier than she looks.
+Also, because of this change, they remove the flashbacks to both the Blue Knight and Shirogane telling her that she’s heavier than she looks.
 Then again, they showed this earlier so I guess it’s technically a scene swap.

-They also remove the scenes after the flashback before we cut back to the cafe.
-Pudding says she was right in her deductions and Lettuce asks why he’d transform.
-Ichigo says she doesn’t know but that they should keep this suspicion a secret.
+They also remove the scenes after the flashback before we cut back to the café.
+Pudding says she was right in her deductions, and Lettuce asks why he’d transform.
+Ichigo says she doesn’t know but they should keep this suspicion a secret.

 The scene shifts are getting bad and it’s really starting to piss me off.
 I can do comparisons all fine and dandy when the scenes match, but when I have to play tag with the scenes that I’m comparing it drives me nuts.
 Thank God I only have seven more episodes to do.

 As for the episode itself, it’s also quite boring.
-I’m a little annoyed that now Ichigo is in a love square, pentagon if you count BK and Aoyama as two separate entities.
-Every guy’s jonesin’ for Ichigo’s 13 year old bod.
+I’m a little annoyed that now Ichigo is in a love square, pentagon if you count the Blue Knight and Aoyama as two separate entities.
+Every guy’s jonesin’ for Ichigo’s 13-year-old bod.
 It starts to wear on the nerves after a while.

-Half the episode is really just dedicated to Ichigo acting weird because she thinks that Shirogane is BK.
-The other half is a fairly interesting battle and maybe it’d be more interesting if I didn’t already know who BK was.
-Again, though, that might be 4Kids intentions for BK to be Elliot somehow.
-I honestly don’t know and we never will know.
+Half the episode is really just dedicated to Ichigo acting weird because she thinks that Shirogane is the Blue Knight.
+The other half is a fairly interesting battle, and maybe it’d be more interesting if I didn’t already know who the Blue Knight was.
+Again, though, that might be 4Kids’ intentions for the Blue Knight to be Elliot somehow.
+I honestly don’t know, and we never will know.
 They don’t discover BK’s identity until after episode 26 so 4Kids never gets the chance to screw that up.